 Recent Lava Damage

-Between 1983 and 1991, lava flows repeatedly invaded communities on Kilauea’s coastal south flank burying eight miles of highway and destroying 181 houses and a visitor center in Hawai`i Volcanoes National Park.
+Between 1983 and 1991, lava flows repeatedly invaded communities on Kīlauea’s coastal south flank, burying eight miles of highway and destroying 181 houses and a visitor center in Hawaiʻi Volcanoes National Park.

 Sandwich Islands